 March was another slow month for my blog and quite alright for my social media growth.
 To grow this blog faster I will hire a virtual assistant to help me with research, editing and sharing content.

-Another thing that was going on inside the Life Designed newsletter is that I’ve been asking questions and generating ideas on my upcoming podcast which will be called Invisible Habits.
+Another thing that was going on inside the Life Designed newsletter is that I’ve been asking thought provoking questions and generating ideas on my upcoming podcast which will be called Invisible Habits.
 I’ll talk about the little things that make a big difference in life, business and relationships.

 Articles, books, videos & tools